FlowAgentHouse/PLsubmission/README.md

 -   **Engaging & Retentive Gameplay**: The toxic AI dealer creates a highly engaging, memorable, and challenging opponent that players will want to return to and beat.
 It's not just a game; it's a rivalry.
 -   **Provable Fairness with Flow VRF**: It solves one of the biggest pain points in online gambling: trust.
 By using Flow's native VRF, we can mathematically prove to users that every dice roll is fair, a killer feature for any game of chance.
 -   **Seamless Onboarding & Interaction**: The application's core logic is powered by a fully-on-chain Dice Poker Solidity smart contract deployed to the Flow EVM Testnet.
 To create a frictionless user experience, the frontend uses Flow's FCL to handle wallet connections, providing a simple, one-click login that abstracts away blockchain complexities.
 -   **The Agentic Casino Vision**: This is not just one game.
 It's the proof-of-concept for an entire ecosystem of on-chain, autonomous game operators.
-Imagine agent-run Blackjack tables, agent-hosted tournaments, and AI market makers for prediction markets—all operating with the transparency and security of Flow.
+Imagine agent-run Blackjack tables, agent-hosted tournaments, and AI market makers for prediction markets, all operating with the transparency and security of Flow.
 This has immense potential for mass adoption.

 ### AI & Autonomous Infrastructure